 The Shannin Law Firm has represented business and construction litigation clients before the Florida Supreme Court, the U.S. Court of Appeals for the Fifth Circuit in New Orleans, the U.S. Court of Appeals for the Eleventh Circuit in Atlanta, and the U.S. Supreme Court in Washington, D.C.
 When the stakes are high, having a specialist for the appeal can be critical in maximizing the client’s chance for success.
 Board certified appellate attorney Nick Shannin is ready to discuss how we can put our experience to work assisting you with your important and complex matters.

 Writs of Certiorari can be issued from an appellate court while the primary litigation is ongoing under very specific circumstances.
 Those circumstances are particularly prevalent in business law cases, where issues of protecting trade secrets or confidential information can be of paramount importance.
-A Florida Bar Board Certified appellate attorney can be of great assistance in prosecuting or defending such a writ.
+A Florida Bar Board Certified appellate attorney can be of great assistance in prosecuting (filing) or defending such a writ.
+The best appellate law firms have the experience and knowledge needed when it comes to writs of certiorari.

-Amicus Briefs are briefs filed by parties as a “friend of the court” to advise the court of the interest of a group or party that could be affected by the decision of an appellate court on an important area of law.
+Amicus Briefs are briefs filed by entities who have a strong interest in the subject of the litigation but who are not parties to the litigation.
+They are participating as a “friend of the court.”
+Amicus Briefs are used to advise the court of the interest of a group or party that could be affected by the decision of an appellate court on an important area of law.
 The Shannin Law Firm has prepared Amicus Briefs for the Florida Home Builders Association and other entities seeking to provide needed input to Florida’s appellate courts.
-If you know of an important legal issue being raised on appeal, don’t lose your voice just because you aren’t a party to the litigation.
+If you know of an important legal issue being raised on appeal that could affect you or your business, don’t lose your voice just because you aren’t a party to the litigation.
 Contact the Shannin Law Firm to discuss your opportunity to impact the development of the law.
+Our knowledge and extensive experience with appellate law can be invaluable

 Ford, Josephine v.
 JPMorgan Chase Bank (Fla.
 5th DCA 2015) (Reversing trial court, dismissing mortgage foreclosure action)